-3 In sharp contrast with the frictionless world of Merton (1987) and Varian (1985), Miller (1977) assumes that the short-sale constraint is absolute in the sense that short selling is prohibited.
+3In sharp contrast with the frictionless world of Merton (1987) and Varian (1985), Miller (1977) assumes that the short-sale constraint is absolute in the sense that short selling is prohibited.
 In reality, however, short selling is neither frictionless nor prohibited.

-4 Using a large proprietary data set consisting of 91,000 individual accounts in an S&P500 index fund, Goetzmann and Massa (2001) proxy divergence of opinion by the heterogeneity of trade among investor classes.
+4Using a large proprietary dataset consisting of 91,000 individual accounts in an S&P500 index fund, Goetzmann and Massa (2001) proxy divergence of opinion by the heterogeneity of trade among investor classes.
 They show that this proxy explains part of the stock returns that are not accounted for by standard asset pricing factors.

-5 Jones, Kaul and Lipson (1994), argue that articles by Easley and O'Hara (1990) and Harris and Raviv (1993) that highlight the relation between stock-price dynamics and volume of trade as a proxy for differences of opinion, do not distinguish between volume (or size of trades) and frequency of trades, and therefore cannot explain why volume and frequency of trade have no information relevant to the pricing of stocks.
-On the contrary, Jones, Kaul and Lipson (1994) find that transactions rather than volume and frequency of trades have information content.
+5Jones et al. (1994), argue that articles by Easley and O'Hara (1990) and Harris and Raviv (1993) that highlight the relation between stock-price dynamics and volume of trade as a proxy for differences of opinion, do not distinguish between volume (or size of trades) and frequency of trades, and therefore cannot explain why volume and frequency of trade have no information relevant to the pricing of stocks.
+On the contrary, Jones et al. (1994) find that transactions rather than volume and frequency of trades have information content.
 This could be a reason why volume per se may not capture differences of opinion.
-Moreover, trading volume may reflect investor overconfidence and disposition effects (Statman, Thorley and Vorkink (2004)).
+Moreover, trading volume may reflect investor overconfidence and disposition effects (Statman, Thorley, and Vorkink (2004)).

-opinion on asset prices remain an unresolved issue.6 Surprisingly, there is very little evidence on how differences of opinion influence asset prices.
+differences of opinion among investors are generally believed to play an important role in asset pricing, the conflicting theoretical predictions of divergence of investor opinion on asset prices remain an unresolved issue.6 Surprisingly, there is very little evidence on how differences of opinion influence asset prices.
 Most importantly, the findings of this literature are contradictory.
-To our knowledge, this is the first study to examine the relationship between divergence of opinion and future stock returns in the context of alternative and varying short-selling costs.
+To our knowledge, this is the first study to examine the relation between divergence of opinion and future stock returns in the context of alternative and varying short-selling costs.

-In this paper, we examine the relationship between future stock returns and analysts' heterogeneous expectations.
-Unlike previous studies, we use Baron, Kim, Lim and Stevens' (1998) (hereafter BKLS (1998)) approach of gauging analysts' divergent beliefs.
+In this paper, we examine the relation between future stock returns and analysts' heterogeneous expectations.
+Unlike previous studies, we use Barron, Kim, Lim, and Stevens' (1998) (hereafter BKLS) approach of gauging analysts' divergent beliefs.
 We find a positive and significant association between future stock returns and divergence of opinion among analysts.
 We interpret this to be consistent with the divergence of opinion discount hypothesis.
 The results are robust to the severity of alternative short-sale constraints.
 Our evidence, however, provides no support for Miller's (1977) divergence of opinion premium hypothesis predicting lower (higher) future returns for high (low) divergence of opinion stocks in the presence of short-selling constraints.